todotoit/Mr-Builder/Readme.md

 # Setting up the development

-- Clone your new project repository based on Mr-Builder
+- Clone your new project repository (if not already cloned) based on Mr-Builder
 - run ```npm install``` or ```sudo npm install`` if you are on mac
 - run ``` grunt dev``` to start your development session